Enbridge Easement Expansion Plans

 Several actions indicate Enbridge is moving forward with plans to approach property owners to expand the easement.

 - Begun construction on Line 3 over the Canada and Minnesota border for tar sands oil from northern Alberta to move to Superior, Wisconsin.
 More oil pumped to Superior means more pipelines are needed to move the oil through Wisconsin and Illinois.

 - Surveyed additional property along the entire pipeline route through Wisconsin.

 - In preparation for DNR permitting, gathered archaeological and biological data on landowners' properties.

 - Convinced the state legislature to change Wisconsin eminent domain law in Enbridge’s favor.

-- Announced to investors their plans for a new pipeline on new land next to Line 61 through Wisconsin.
+- Announced to investors their plans for a new pipeline on new land next to Line 61 through Wisconsin and Illinois.